BA (Hons) Creative Direction for Fashion

 The extensive facilities at Lime Grove that support this course include the Mac suites, photography studios, edit suites, sound studios and other specialist areas which can be utilised if required.

-Jason holds a BA in Art History, a BFA in Studio Art and a MFA in Computer Art from the School of Visual Arts in Manhattan.
-He is currently pursuing a PhD at Winchester School of Art (University of Southampton), joint-supervised in the schools of art and psychology.
-His research investigates theoretical notions of modes of address in pictorial art in relation to cognitive and perceptual processes.
+Jason holds a BA in Art History, a BFA in Studio Art from Tufts University and an MFA in Computer Art from the School of Visual Arts in Manhattan.
+He is currently completing a PhD at Winchester School of Art (University of Southampton), joint-supervised in the schools of art and psychology.

 Charlotte Troy has a background in both fashion communication and art publishing.
 After graduating with a degree in Womenswear Design, she made clothes and accessories that were sold around the world, bought by celebrities and featured in magazines including i-D and Harper’s Bazaar.
 She also worked as a stylist receiving commissions from editors including Isabella Blow for the Sunday Times.
 In 1997, while working for Browns as a buyer and visual merchandiser, she helped establish the concept of Browns Focus as a platform for emerging design talent.
 Charlotte soon became interested in art publishing and has published many books and projects for her own imprint, CT Editions.
 She has served as a consultant and editor, with clients including The Hayward Gallery, The Contemporary Art Society, Deptford X, The National Museum of Media, and Philippa and Grayson Perry.
 She has collaborated with artists and fashion creatives in her publishing projects including Alexandra Shulman, Philip Saville, Hans Ulrich Obrist, Linda Sterling, Ed Ruscha, Penny Martin, Edward Enninful, Susan Hiller and Amos Vogel.
 Charlotte holds an MA in Book Publishing and an MA in Contemporary Art Theory from Goldsmiths.
 She is currently developing ideas for a visual listings magazine and her research interests are in aesthetics and psychological freedom.